DynNPC: Finding More Violations Induced by ADS in Simulation Testing through Dynamic NPC Behavior Generation: Introduction

-However, without the consideration of the EGO vehicle (i.e., the vehicle controlled by the ADS under~test), these approaches often generate static scenarios where the behaviors of NPC vehicles are predefined, lacking the interactions between the EGO vehicle and NPC vehicles, inevitably suffering from the extensive and time-consuming exploration of the vast scenario search space. \todo{Besides, the NPC vehicles following the predefined behaviors may not obey traffic rules and collide with the EGO vehicle aggressively.
-As a result, violations found by these approaches do not necessarily reveal a bug in the ADS under test because the EGO vehicle may not bear the liability.} This is also evidenced by a recent study~\cite{huai2023doppelganger}, where 1,109 crash scenarios are automatically generated in 240 hours.
-After manual diagnosis, all these violations are caused by NPC vehicles.
+In fact, while an ADS should behave safely and appropriately even when encountering rule-breaking NPCs, it is unreasonable to expect it to handle completely unreasonable or physically impossible behaviors (\eg NPCs appearing in unreasonable locations, exhibiting abrupt and extreme speed changes, or violating traffic signals in ways that make collision avoidance impossible).
+As a result, violations found by scenario-based testing approaches may not necessarily reveal a bug in the ADS under test because the Ego vehicle (\ie the vehicle controlled by the ADS) may not bear the liability.
+This is also evidenced by a recent study~\cite{huai2023doppelganger}, where 1,109 violation scenarios are automatically generated in 240 hours.
+After manual diagnosis, all these violations are induced by NPC vehicles.
+Therefore, improving the effectiveness and efficiency of finding violation scenarios induced by the Ego vehicle, \ie \emph{Ego-induced violations}~(EIVs), remains a challenging problem in simulation testing for ADSs.